Jbz797/angular-strict-tslint-rules/README.md

+# angular-strict-tslint-rules

-Stricts rules to enforce a consistent code style for [Angular] development
+Stricts rules to enforce a consistent code style for **Angular** development

 > Please active "noImplicitAny" and "strict" in your tsconfig when you use this rules.